VCU-CS-Capstone/CS-25-335-Streamline-AI-Powered-Projects/Status Reports/Status Report Fall Week 08.md

 ## 1) Accomplishments this week ##
    -  Finetuned the model on the sposor's approved destinations only using both finetuning via a jsonl file and a system prompt.
+   -  Discovered OpenAI has a deal for free finetuning until October 31st as a reward from their Dev Day.

 ## 2) Milestones to be completed next week ##
    -  Work on project proposal